PgBiel/typst-diagbox/README.md

 (where `width` is the column's total width, which the diagbox should fully occupy).

+## License

+Licensed under MIT or Apache-2.0, at your option.

 This is why, if you place a diagbox outside of a table without specifying `inset: 0pt`, with `box_stroke: 1pt`, you will notice that the line "overflows" the box - this is necessary to